The Alliance at 20

 - Read founding chair, George Zeidenstein’s special message to Convention delegates.

-- Read a sample of the 20 moving personal stories that were shared in the closing plenary of the Convention.View selected pictures from the Convention, including photos from the opening reception at the UK House of Lords, which was hosted by Alliance supporter, Lord Norman Fowler (former UK Minister of Health).
+- Read a sample of the Stories for the Alliance’s 20th anniversary that were shared in the closing plenary of the Convention.View selected pictures from the Convention, including photos from the opening reception at the UK House of Lords, which was hosted by Alliance supporter, Lord Norman Fowler (former UK Minister of Health).